 1. Switch to reusable face wipes

 My favourite zero waste swap from Amazon is the reusable bamboo face pads.
 I have been using the bamboo face wipes or face pads for over a year now.
 Since I received them over a year ago, I have not used disposal face wipes.
 This means that I successfully prevented at least 12 or 14 packs of disposables face wipes from going to landfill and saved myself approximately £40 in costs so far.
 If you are interested in reading about the reusable face wipes, read my recent updated review on bamboo face pads, which will give you more details about them.
 In essence, the reusable bamboo face wipes are soft, easy to use and washable with your light laundry.
 They will last many months or years depending on how much you use the pads.
 The bamboo face pads are available to buy on Amazon.

 2.Think of a long lasting Makeup Remover

 If you are not a heavy user of makeup, try using an organic oil such as coconut oil.
 Buy the oil in a glass jar because glass jars and their lids are easily recyclable and reusable in the kitchen.
 The oil will last you ages.
 My coconut oil jar lasts me at least one year.
 I also use the oil to repair my hair in the winter.
 Available to buy on Amazon.

 3.Try Solid Soap, Shampoo and Conditioner Bars

 Soap, shampoo and conditioner bars are some of the most popular zero waste products on the market today.
 There are so many handmade as well as established brands offering bars as an alternative to soaps in bottles.
 Therefore choosing a bar that comes in recyclable paper, uses natural scents and is suitable for your skin and hair type will not be difficult.
 You can purchase handmade bars from Amazon.

 4.Beeswax Food Wraps

 Swap your cling film for food wraps made from beeswax.
 The beeswax wraps are easy to use and they are reusable.
 The wraps rely on the warmth from your hands to seal the food container.
 Basically, run your fingers around the wrap to shape over the bowl and within seconds it will form the seal.
+Available from Amazon.